MissingMaps/partners/app/_partner/bloomberg.md

   - latam

 tm-projects:
-  - id: 10146
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 10134
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."